janghana/Predictive-Coding-Network/README.md

 ## Contributions
 Contributions to this project are welcome.
 Whether you're interested in improving the model, discussing neuroscience perspectives, or have other ideas, we'd like to hear from you.

----
-This project is licensed under the terms of the MIT license.